dougeby/IntuneDocs/intune-azure/manage-devices/what-is.md

 	![Devices and groups workload](./media/devices-and-groups-workload.png)

-Now choose one of the following:
+Now, choose one of the following:

 - **Overview** Get information about devices you've enrolled, and the operating systems each device runs.
 - **Manage** - Choose **All Devices** to see a list of all the devices you manage.